 A pressure washer is less worldly wide than it sounds.
 It is just a simple water pump that is powered by an electric motor or engine.
 It takes in water from a valve; the pump present in it speeds up the water to high tension and jets it at high speed from a hose through a detector gun.
 It is always said that the high-pressure pump is the heart of all pressure washer systems.
-They are a favorable expulsion reciprocating type pump which can be either piston type or plunger type pump.
+They are a favourable expulsion reciprocating type pump which can be either piston type or plunger type pump.
 The most commonly used type is the Plunger type pump as it is more effective, operative, and has a longer life period.
 They are generally made up of ceramic material which is generally hard material.

 Pump Issues?
 When to repair or rebuild the Pressure Washer Pump